 The university will strive to protect, to the greatest extent possible, the confidentiality of persons reporting mistreatment and of those accused of mistreatment.
 Because the university may have certain legal obligations (e.g., in response to allegations of sexual harassment), the university cannot guarantee complete confidentiality where it would conflict with the university's obligation to investigate meaningfully or, where warranted, take corrective action.
 Even when some disclosure of the university's information or sources is necessary, it will be limited to the extent possible.
 The university will keep confidential all records of complaints, responses and investigations to the extent permitted by law.

-If the student is not comfortable reporting to one of the individuals identified above, the student may choose an intermediary that can then directly communicate the incident with these individuals while maintaining anonymity.
+If the student is not comfortable reporting to one of the individuals identified above, the student may choose an intermediary who can then directly communicate the incident with these individuals while maintaining anonymity.
 Students may also submit anonymous reports via the Oasis curriculum management system in real time or when filling out course evaluations.
 Anonymous reports will be shared with the clerkship director and department chair.

 If a student insists on confidentiality or anonymity, the university may be limited in its ability to respond and take action with respect to the report.